apache/incubator-datalab/USER_GUIDE.md

 Administrator can deactivate whole analytical environment via bin icon <img src="doc/bin_icon.png" alt="bin" width="15">.
 And all related instances change its satuses to "Terminating" and soon become "Terminated".

-### Manage Data Lab quotas <a name="manage_dlab_quotas"></a>
+### Manage DataLab quotas <a name="manage_dlab_quotas"></a>

-Administrator can set quotas per project (monthly or total period) and for the whole Data Lab.
-To do it click on "Manage Data Lab quotas" button.
-"Manage Data Lab quotas" popup shows up.
+Administrator can set quotas per project (monthly or total period) and for the whole DataLab.
+To do it click on "Manage DataLab quotas" button.
+"Manage DataLab quotas" popup shows up.
 Administrator can see all active project:

 <p align="center">
     <img src="doc/manage_environment.png" alt="Manage environment" width="520">
 </p>

-After filling fields and clicking on "Apply" button, new quotas are used for project and Data Lab.
+After filling fields and clicking on "Apply" button, new quotas are used for project and DataLab.
-If project and Data Lab quotas are exceeded the warning shows up during login.
+If project and DataLab quotas are exceeded the warning shows up during login.

 <p align="center" class="facebox-popup">
     <img src="doc/project_quota.png" alt="Exceeded project quota" width="400">